How nature can benefit your mental health

 One of these Fellowship themes is called Climate Change, where we are seeking Fellowship applications that attempt to help the UK to minimise climate change and adapt to its effects.
 Of particular but not exhaustive interest are proposals that investigate obtaining the energy we need from renewable (non-fossil fuel) sources.
 We encourage applications that support behavioural change on an individual, local or national scale and projects that seek a fair and equitable transition to a carbon-neutral future.

 The other theme is Caring for our Natural Environment.
 Here we would like applications that aim to help protect, restore and enhance the environment including how to deal with biodiversity loss.
 Examples of particular aspects include practical solutions to address degradation of nature (including its causes and effects) and how the environment can be improved, and also projects that aim to gain better understanding of the impacts of changes in how we use and value the natural environment.
 We will favour projects that seek fair and equitable access to nature’s benefits for all UK communities.

 We do not see these two themes as being independent of each other, since in some cases there is interlinkage between climate and environmental changes.
 For example, change in climate affects organisms and, in turn, feedbacks from the environment can ameliorate or exacerbate climate change.
 With this in mind, there is no detriment to Fellowship proposals that address aspects of both themes and the interactions between them.

 Also common to both themes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.

-In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which on return to the UK will help to address the great climate and environmental challenges that we face.
+In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which can be used in the UK to help to address the great climate and environmental challenges that we face.